syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 ## Cloning and merging the slides in a section

-The following code snippet demonstrates how to clone the slide collection of a section and add those slides to a destination presentation.
+The following code example demonstrates how to clone the slide collection of a section and add those slides to a destination presentation.

 {% tabs %}